 Skillfully arranged retargeting campaigns can awaken lots of dormant customers and improve your ROI dramatically.

 Pro tip: make sure your retargeting campaign doesn’t include products already purchased by the customers, as it is often perceived as annoying and might alienate them.

 Pick the right channel(s)

 Video advertising.
-Along with the recent technological enhancement of browsing experience, the quality of advertising content rises.
-Although not new, this channel gains huge popularity these days, especially after the introduction of 5G networks.
+Along with the recent technological enhancement of the browsing experience, the quality of video programmatic advertising content rises.
+Although not new, video advertising gains huge popularity these days, especially after the introduction of 5G networks.
 Video ad formats are usually divided into in-stream and out-stream ads.
-In-stream ads are displayed before, within or after video content, such as Youtube videos or content from streaming services.
+In-stream ads are displayed before, within, or after video content, such as Youtube videos or content from streaming services.
 Out-stream ads include video ads embedded into the website’s content or banners.
 Video advertising is specifically useful for brand awareness campaigns and reaching new audiences.

 Set up the campaign

 Now that you have clearly set your goals and picked the right tools, it is time to set up your programmatic marketing campaign.
 The process is simple - all you need to do is to sign up at the demand-side platform, fill out the necessary ad campaign settings, and follow several easy steps in order to start bidding.

 Choose a type of campaign.
 Go to the campaigns section and press a button to start a new campaign - choose from the banner, video, or native campaign types.
 Click next and proceed to campaign settings.